 The confidence of this data is reliable (based on NZ Infrastructure Asset Valuation and Depreciation Guidelines - Edition 2, Table 4.3.1: Data confidence grading system).
 This statement was taken from the 2009 Asset Revaluations.

-Ligar Bay and Tata Beach currently has the following resource consents.
+Ligar Bay and Tata Beach currently have active resource consents - refer to Appendix H table H-1.